Terms of Reference 2018-19

 b.
 Court: Ordinances Section 11.1

-- To review the membership of those members of Council who have, without giving good cause, failed to attend a minimum of three scheduled meetings of Council in the academic year, and making recommendations to Council (or to Senate through Council) as appropriate.
-The Committee shall also review the record of attendance of members of Council at any University committees to which they have been appointed.
+6. To review the membership of those members of Council who have, without giving good cause, failed to attend a minimum of three Ordinary meetings of Council in the academic year, and to make recommendations to Council (or to Senate through Council) as appropriate.
+The Committee shall also review the record of attendance of members of Council at meetings of its Audit, Finance, Nominations and Remuneration committees.